bharatbalothia/wcelab-OMT/User_Journey.md

 1. The user clone’s git project of oms-migration-tool
 2. The user opens the project in Eclipse
+3. The user run the createDB.sh script to setup DerbyDB in the migration Server and specify the installed path in source.properties file.
-3. The user navigates to the /config/source folder
+4. The user navigates to the /config/source folder
 	1. The user updates the Source.properties file.
 	1. The user can optionally update the input and output template XML as per their needs.
 The files are listed below:
 		1. ListOrder.xml